If you've never heard of Synchrony Bank, but seen it advertised everywhere online, you wouldn't be alone.

 Synchrony Bank checks all the boxes and adds a little flair with their Perks feature.

-I don't ever suggest rate chasing, switching banks for the best rates, but if you're #1 bank is an old brick and mortar bank with abysmal interest rates… it's worth a look.
+I don't ever suggest rate chasing, switching banks for the best rates, but if you're #1 bank is an old brick and mortar bank with abysmal interest rates… it's worth a look at this high-yield savings account.